Plastic Surgeon Cyst Removal

 Cyst Removal Consultation + Operation = £455.

-No Hidden Costs & Same day operation on the Weekend!
+No Hidden Costs & Same day Sebaceous cyst removal London operation on a Weekend!

 What is a Sebaceous Cyst?

 Sebaceous cysts, also called Epidermoid cysts, are incredibly common.
 They are usually slow growing lumps that come from the skin.
 Because they are slow growing they aren’t usually painful so people often only become aware of them one day in the shower, or in photographs or if someone else points it out to them